Welding is a dangerous profession, which makes safety a top priority.

 Fixed vs. Variable Shade Lenses

-The first decision you’ll have to take is deciding between a fixed and variable-shade lens.
+The first decision you’ll have to make is deciding between a fixed and variable-shade lens.

 Fixed-shade helmets can only darken to a single, pre-defined shade (usually a #10 shade), while variable-shade helmets can darken to a number of shades, depending on the welding process being used and materials being welded.